JoostZijlstra/JoostZijlstra/README.md

-- 👋 Hi, I’m @JoostZijlstra, a TDP software tester with master's in human factors and engineering psychology
+- 👋 Hi, I’m @JoostZijlstra,
+- :nerd_face:   I'm a TDP software tester with master's in human factors and engineering psychology
 - 👀 I have a keen interest in combining psychology, technology and software
 - 🌱 I’m currently diving deeper into the more technical aspects of my field.